List of political parties in Scotland

 This article lists political parties in Scotland.
+As of 2026, there are six main political parties in Scotland, each having political party representation in either the Scottish Parliament, House of Commons or at local government level.
+Prior to 2020, some political parties also had representatives in the European Parliament.

+The largest political party by both membership numbers and number of MSPs in the Scottish Parliament is the Scottish National Party (SNP), a centre–left party which advocates for Scottish independence.
+The SNP is the party of government in Scotland, with leader John Swinney serving as First Minister of Scotland since May 2024.
+The SNP is also the largest party in local government.
+The Scottish Labour Party have the most number of Scottish seats in the House of Commons.
+Reform UK is the joint-second largest party in the Scottish Parliament with Scottish Labour.
+Smaller parties by representation include the Scottish Green Party, Scottish Conservatives and Scottish Liberal Democrats.

 Overview

 The Scottish National Party (SNP) is the main political party in Scotland which primarily supports Scotland becoming an independent nation.
 They have also supported further devolution as a progression towards independence.
 They are overall centre-left, and sometimes considered big-tent, advocating social democracy, nuclear disarmament and closer ties to the European Union.
 They were founded in 1934 and formed a permanent grouping in House of Commons in 1967.
 Their best election result in the 20th century was at the general election of October 1974 in which they won 11 of Scotland's 72 Westminster seats as well as around 30% of the popular vote, however they lost all but two of these seats in 1979.
 Support for the party was bolstered under the leadership of Alex Salmond, who in 2011 led the SNP to their best electoral performance to date, in which they became the first party in the devolved Scottish Parliament to win a majority of seats.
 They form the Scottish government, and are now led by Scotland's First Minister, John Swinney.
-They have 64 Members of the Scottish Parliament (MSPs) and 9 Members of the Parliament of the United Kingdom (MPs).
+They have 58 Members of the Scottish Parliament (MSPs) and 9 Members of the Parliament of the United Kingdom (MPs).